Regularized Fluctuating Lattice Boltzmann Model: RESULTS

 \section{RESULTS}

 To validate the implementation of the fluctuating lattice Boltzmann models in the multi-GPU based \textit{accLB} code\cite{lauricella2025acclb}, we performed a systematic set of simulations on a cubic domain of size $256^3$ lattice nodes.
 We choose mass, length, and time units such that the density $\rho$ is normalized to $1$ on a unit lattice.
 Each simulation was evolved for 500,000 time steps, while density $\rho$, momentum $\rho \bm{u}$, and the momentum flux tensor components $\Pi_{\alpha\beta}$ were saved every 5,000 steps, yielding 100 temporal snapshots per run.
 We tested both the classic BGK-based fluctuating LBM (FLBM-BGK), as formulated in Eq. \ref{flbe}, and the regularized fluctuating model (Reg-FLBM), as expressed in Eq. \ref{r-flbe2}.
-These two models differ in how they treat the non-hydrodynamic ghost modes and, therefore, offer an excellent testbed for evaluating numerical stability and thermodynamic consistency across a wide range of relaxation parameters.
+In order to ensure a consistent comparison, in both cases the equilibrium distribution was defined through Eq.~\ref{hermite_feq2}, so that the only difference between the two approaches lies in the treatment of the non--equilibrium contribution: in the BGK case it is simply obtained as $f^{\text{neq}}_i = f_i - f^{\text{eq}}_i$, while in the Reg-FLBM it is reconstructed by projecting onto the full Hermite basis.
+This setup provides a clean benchmark to assess the impact of regularization on numerical stability and thermodynamic consistency across a broad range of relaxation parameters.